tsedio/tsed/docs/docs/authentication.md

 If you planed to use `Passport.js`, it's recommended to follow the [Passport.js guide here](/tutorials/passport.md).
 :::

-Any middleware can be used as a authentication strategy.
-Just keep in mind, to works properly, the middleware must use @@EndpointInfo@@ decorator to retrieve the endpoint context execution.
+Any middleware can be used as an authentication strategy.
+Just keep in mind, to work properly, the middleware must use @@EndpointInfo@@ decorator to retrieve the endpoint context execution.

-Here an example of the a CustomAuth middleware with use the Passport.js method to check authentication:
+Here is an example of the CustomAuth middleware using the Passport.js method to check authentication:

 <<< @/docs/docs/snippets/authentication/auth-middleware.ts